andreiRS/razvan-andrei-surdu-digital-garden/src/site/notes/Home.md

 - You will find ideas around [[30 interests/Critical Thinking/Critical Thinking|Critical Thinking]], [[30 interests/Stoicism/Stoicism MOC|Stoicism MOC]], [[30 interests/Entrepreneurship/Entrepreneurship MOC|Entrepreneurship]], [[30 interests/Product Management/Product Management|Product Management]], [[30 interests/Leadership/Leadership|Leadership]], [[30 interests/Note-taking/Note-taking|Note-taking]], and many others.
 - These notes will vary in form and content, from a one-line paragraph to a small essay, with references and lots of examples.
 - If any note resonates with you, feel free to send me [a direct message on Twitter](https://twitter.com/messages/compose?recipient_id=25110315) , and let’s talk!
-- Take action, make it happen ✌️
+- What are you waiting for?
+Take action, make it happen ✌️

 ## Useful Links
 - [[10 projects/10 projects|Projects]]
 - [[30 interests/30 interests|Interests]]